Prepared by the International Council on Rhetoric, Argumentation, and Philosophy

 johnson – n.
 The vital force of an argument’s manifest rationality.
 “When the full magnitude of Ralph’s johnson was revealed, the opponents quickly retreated from their standpoint.”

 kahane – n.
-An objection that a proposal, argument, or text is abstract and irrelevant.
-“If you insist on recasting philosophical arguments in FDL, anyone with a quintilian of critical thought will raise kahane.”
+An objection that an argument is abstract and irrelevant.
+“If you insist on recasting philosophical arguments in FOL, anyone with a quintilian of critical thought will raise kahane.”

 kienpointner – n.
 A sharply persuasive indicator.
 “He never reached the conclusion of his argument because a kienpointner sent him into the Woods.”